Expert, caring and sensitive legal advice.

 - Children – If you have children you will need to decide if you are taking the children with you.
 You may need to use the courts to resolve who the children should live with and with whom they should have contact.
 You should seek legal advice.
 Also see Legal Remedies and Procedures

-- Money – You will need to sort out your benefit entitlement and tax arrangements and whether or not to apply to the court for maintenance for yourself.
+- Money – You will need to sort out your benefit entitlement and tax arrangements and whether or not to apply to the court for maintenance for yourself if you are married.
 You may also want to apply to the Child Support Agency for a maintenance assessment for your children.
 If you claim certain benefits, you will automatically be contacted by the Child Support Agency, and you should keep in mind that claiming maintenance from a violent partner could be distressing or threatening.

-If you want to discuss legal protection for yourself and your children, consult a solicitor who is experienced in matrimonial work.
+If you want to discuss legal protection for yourself and your children, consult a lawyer who is experienced in family work and emergency action.
 This is, obviously, where Woolliscrofts can assist you.

 You should make an appointment as soon as you feel ready, and can, obviously, bring somebody along with you for support if you so wish.